ankursoni/kubernetes-operator-roiergasias/README.md

 # roi ergasias
 > [roí ergasías](https://translate.google.com/?sl=en&tl=el&text=workflow&op=translate) as pronounced in greek means workflow.

 This **kubernetes operator** is meant to address a fundamental requirement of any data science / machine learning project running their pipelines on Kubernetes - which is to quickly provision a declarative data pipeline (on demand) for their various project needs using simple kubectl commands.
 Basically, implementing the concept of **No Ops**.
+The fundamental principle is to utilise best of docker, kubernetes and programming language features to run a workflow with minimal workflow definition syntax.

 [![Go Reference](https://pkg.go.dev/badge/github.com/ankursoni/kubernetes-operator-roiergasias.svg)](https://pkg.go.dev/github.com/ankursoni/kubernetes-operator-roiergasias)